Most people have two kidneys. They clean the blood by filtering out water and waste products, making urine.

 These can also be symptoms of a urinary tract infection, or cystitis, which is much more common than kidney stones in young women.
 If you have one or more of these symptoms you should seek medical advice.

-Urinary Tract Infections – One type of kidney stone can form during a urinary tract infection.
-If you suffer from recurrent urinary tract infections such as cystitis, you’re at greater risk of forming this kind of stone.
-Luckily there are many natural ways in which you can support a healthy urinary tract and decrease the risk of infections.
-Book a Consultation.
+Urinary tract infections (UTIs): one type of kidney stone can form during a urinary tract infection.
+If you suffer from recurrent UTIs such as cystitis, you’re at greater risk of forming this kind of stone.